EiNSTeiN-/roadrunner-filament-sensor/manual/ASSEMBLY.md

 ### 4. Electronics

-All we have left is to solder the electronics together.
-We will follow the schematics below:
+The next step is to solder the electronics as shown here:

 <img src="../images/schematics.jpg" height="350">